LongBu/AWS-MLS-C01-Study-Guide/README.md

   * SageMaker Notebooks
     * Create and share Jupyter notebooks with SageMaker Studio
     * Switch between hardware configurations (no infrastructure to manage)
-  * SageMaker Experiments-component of sage maker studio
+  * SageMaker Experiments-component of SM studio
     * Organize, capture, compare, and search your ML jobs

 #### SageMaker Debugger